ahrenstein/docker-sideways-bot/README.md

 -----------
 You will need the following:

-1. Coinbase Pro credentials tied to the portfolio you want to run the bot against
+1. Gemini ActiveTrader credentials tied to the portfolio you want to run the bot against
 2. Sideways logic parameters:
     1. The cryptocurrency you want to transact in.
-(It must support being paired against USD in Coinbase Pro)
+(It must support being paired against USD in Gemini ActiveTrader)
     2. The price movement percentage as an integer

 The following sections are optional.